Atlantic Yards

 New buildings moved forward with other developers playing key roles.
 In October 2018, GFCP stated that buildings B12 and B13 would be constructed by TF Cornerstone, and B15 would be constructed by the Brodsky Organization.
 These arrangements were possible because Atlantic Yards’ master development agreements gives GFCP the right to sell leases for individual development sites; the $199 million raised was almost equal to the sum Greenland USA paid for its initial 70% stake in the Atlantic Yards project.
 In April 2019, it was announced that B4 would be developed as a joint venture between GFCP and the Brodsky Organization.

 Six of the Atlantic Yards buildings–B5, B6, B7, B8, B9 and B10–are slated to stand on platforms constructed over an LIRR rail yard that occupies two blocks between Carlton Avenue and Vanderbilt Avenue, and Pacific Street and Atlantic Avenue.
 GFCP has stated that each platform will require three years to build.
 877 of the project’s 2,250 affordable apartments required to be completed by May of 2025 are expected to be located in buildings on the platforms.
-In September 2019, GFCP stated that it planned to begin construction of the platforms in 2020.
-However, by the end of 2022, construction had not yet started.
+In September 2019, GFCP stated that it planned to begin construction of the platforms in 2020; however, no such construction began.
+As previously mentioned, foreclosure following GFCP's default on EB-5 loans has caused development over the rail yard to be indefinitely delayed.

 Barclays Center